rootnegativ1/unifi-wifi/README.md

   ---
 - **managed_aps** <sup><sub>list</sub></sup> (optional)

   List of access points to force provision after changing a SSID password.
+The ```name``` key is user generated and does not affect anything other than log output.
+The ```mac``` key must be the MAC address of the access point which can be found in the contorller UI.
 Both ```name``` and ```mac``` keys are required.

   ---

 - **monitored_ssids** <sup><sub>list</sub></sup> (optional)

   Using the ```name``` key, any wireless networks included here will have image entities created.
-The image uses the [Image](https://www.home-assistant.io/integrations/image) native integration released in [2023.7](https://www.home-assistant.io/blog/2023/07/05/release-20237/#image-entities) to display a QR code for joining the wireless network and has attributes including enabled state, controller name, site name, ssid name, network id, password, QR code generation text, and timestamp of last update.
+The image uses the [Image](https://www.home-assistant.io/integrations/image) native integration released in [2023.7](https://www.home-assistant.io/blog/2023/07/05/release-20237/#image-entities) to display a QR code for joining the wireless network and has attributes including enabled state, controller name, site name, ssid name, network id, password, ppsk status, QR code generation text, and timestamp of last update.

+  > [!NOTE]
+  > Currently, when adding a PPSK-enabled SSID, images for each PPSK-connected VLAN will be created.
+The ability to specify which VLAN PPSK(s) to watch is not yet supported.

   ---